CarlMM/SocialPlatformProjectWebApiAndFrontend/FeaturesGherkin.md

 Feature: Invite Users to group

-Scenario: As GA, I want to search for Users to invite for the group
+Scenario: As GA, I want to add Users to my group

 - Given that the User is a GA
+- And the GA inserts the username in textbox
+- When the GA Clicks add user to group button
+- Then the user will be added

+(Outdated)
 - And the GA presses Add User button
 - When the add user button is pressed, a list of all users will be shown
 - Then a list of all users will be shown

+(Outdated)
 Scenario: As GA, I want to add a User from a list to my group

 - Given that the GA have a list of Users